SainaDaneshmandjahromi/EvaLLVM/README.md

 ## 🚀 Overview

 EvaLLVM demonstrates how a simple Lisp-like language can be compiled into LLVM Intermediate Representation (IR).
-It provides a minimal but clear example of how to build a front end that generates LLVM IR for core language features such as variables, arithmetic, and control flow.The project follows the design of the *Eva language* compiler introduced in an educational course on compiler construction.
+It provides a minimal but clear example of how to build a front end that generates LLVM IR for core language features such as variables, arithmetic, and control flow.
+The project follows the design of the Eva language compiler introduced in Dmitry Soshnikov’s educational course on compiler construction.

 ---